 Also called an executive summary, the goal is to lay everything important out in a manner that highlights the key points and skips the details so that a person unaffiliated with digital marketing can understand if goals are being met.

 Here’s what to include in a summary

-Basically, you want to give them a rundown of their performance and what goals have been hit, and which ones are still in progress.
+Basically, you want to give them a rundown of their key performance indicators (KPIs) and what goals have been hit, and which ones are still in progress.
 It doesn’t have to be overly detailed, like we said, summarize.
 Also, don’t beat around the bush about those that are still in progress.
-Instead, explain the growth and why it may take a little longer to hit the mark, and what you’re doing differently as a result.
+Instead, explain the growth to both national and local SEO and why it may take a little longer to hit the mark, and what you’re doing differently as a result.
 Client’s prefer a proactive approach to achieving results.

 The next thing to cover while you’re preparing the summary is any patterns you notice and how they impact performance.
 Is traffic from a certain age range trending downward?
 This may indicate a demographic shift that can impact sales, page traffic, ad views, CTR, and other data.
 You have multiple variables to check and after just a little while, you can tell whether data is shifting in a certain direction.
 As a responsible agent of your client, you should inform them of these changes and what you suggest doing about them.